kevinoid/python-project-template/CONTRIBUTING.rst

 =======================

 Thanks for your interest in contributing to this project!
 Contributions are welcome and very much appreciated.
-To maximize the chance that your contribution will be accepted and minimize wasted effort, consider the following guidelines:
+If this is your first time contributing to a Free and Open Source Software project, consider reading `How to Contribute to Open Source`_ in the Open Source Guides.
+Additionally, to maximize the chance that your contribution will be accepted and minimize wasted effort, consider the following guidelines: